rubenwardy/minetest_modding_book/_en/players/chat.md

 return true, "You said " .. param .. "!"
 {% endhighlight %}

-This returns two values, a boolean which shows the command succeeded and the chat message to send to the player.
+This returns two values, a Boolean which shows the command succeeded and the chat message to send to the player.

 A player name, instead of a player object, is passed because